-Uptown School is owned and managed by the Taaleem Group which operates three Early Learning Centres, two UK curriculum and three IB curriculum schools in Dubai and one in Abu Dhabi.
+Uptown School is owned and managed by the Taaleem Group which operates two Early Learning Centres, two UK curriculum and three IB curriculum schools in Dubai and one in Abu Dhabi (with a second opening in 2020).
 Located towards the Sharjah border in Mirdiff, Uptown was among the first IB curriculum schools to open in Dubai.

 The Story for Far

-Having initially been rated Good by the Dubai School Regulator's inspectors for three years, Uptown was rated Very Good in 2016-17, the second highest rating, which it has now retained for a further year.
-Uptown is rated Outstanding for its provision and outcomes for students with SEND requirements.
+Having initially been rated Good by the Dubai School Regulator's inspectors for three years, Uptown was rated Very Good in 2016-17, the second highest rating, which it has now retained for two further years.

 As part of Taaleem’s strategy of continuous improvement and self-evaluation, the Group requires all of its schools to pursue accreditation from an independent accreditation body of institutions and academic specialists.
 Accreditation is the process used to ensure that schools meet and maintain international standards of quality and integrity regarding academics, administration and related services.
 All Taaleem schools apply to become accredited by the Council of International Schools (CIS) and Uptown School has held IB World School status since 2009.
 Its first cohort of IB Diploma students graduated from the school in May 2017.